European Banking Federation

 13 May 2025

-Their ask — The associations request stricter oversight of peer review processes to prevent conflicts of interest and ensure transparency.
+Message — The associations request stricter oversight of peer review processes to prevent conflicts of interest and ensure transparency.
 They want decisions to refuse reviewers or withhold information to require clear justification and scrutiny by the Cooperation Group.12

-How it helps them — This would prevent regulatory arbitrage and forum shopping by providers and relying parties.3
+Why — This would prevent regulatory arbitrage and forum shopping by providers and relying parties.3

-Who loses — Member states lose flexibility to protect sensitive national security or business information.4
+Impact — Member states lose flexibility to protect sensitive national security or business information.4

 European Banking Federation Seeks Transparency in Digital Wallet Supervision